ccao-data/service-spark-iasworld/README.md

 .
-├── docker-compose.yaml        # Defines the Spark nodes, environment, and networking ├── Dockerfile                 # Defines dependencies bundled in each Spark node ├── .env                       # Runtime configuration variables passed to containers ├── pyproject.toml             # Project metadata and tool settings ├── README.md                  # This file!
+├── docker-compose.yaml        # Defines the Spark nodes, environment, and networking ├── Dockerfile                 # Defines dependencies bundled in each Spark node ├── .env                       # Setup variables for the production environment ├── .env.dev                   # Alternative env for development and testing ├── pyproject.toml             # Project metadata and tool settings ├── README.md                  # This file!
 ├── run.sh                     # Entrypoint shell script to create Spark jobs